SJCam M20 ReviewCategories Action Cams

 Summary: This is my favorite SJCam I’ve tested to date, with excellent daylight recording and a unique form factor.
 Aside from some needed improvements with the gyro and low light recording, this is a good option for those looking for a budget action camera.

-Hey, Dreki here and today I’m reviewing the SJcam M20.
+This is a review of the SJCam M20.
 This is SJcam’s smallest action cam they offer, and it has a unique design compared to other action cams on the market.
 With very good daytime video and a nice form factor, this camera has a lot going for it.
 But it has similar issues with low light recording as other IMX206-based cameras.

 One of the things I really like about this camera is its unique form factor.
 Because it looks different than most other action cams, I was asked about it by strangers.
 It’s a conversation starter certainly, and a number of people found it surprising to learn there’s actually decent quality cameras that are viable competitors to Go Pro.
 The build quality of this camera is solid with nice feeling buttons.
 The screen looks great straight on, but it’s hard to see from the top down.
 I really like the big, bright lights on the front and the top of the camera, to make it obvious it is recording, but there is no loud sound.
 The user interface of this camera is fairly straightforward.
 In particular I like how the down button acts as a quick settings menu when on the record screen – it took three clicks to change the cameras resolution, and only a few more for other important settings.
 I just wish the full settings were broken into groups.